How to plan your first Disney World or Disneyland vacation

 SMALL WONDERS: 10 Best Disney Rides for Little Kids and Toddlers

-On the flip side, if you are a family or early risers, use that to your advantage by getting to the park early.
-When you’d normally banish the kicks back to their bedroom for a few more minutes of shut-eye, instead get them ready to roll for an early arrival, character breakfast, or a rope-drop celebration.
+On the flip side, if you are a family of early risers, use that to your advantage by getting to the park early.
+When you’d normally banish the kids back to their bedroom for a few more minutes of shut-eye, instead get them ready to roll for an early arrival that may include a character breakfast or a rope-drop celebration.

 The point is to be honest with yourself about how well you and your kids will do with an early wake-up and plan your Disney arrival accordingly.